Alloantigen recognition

 Alloantigen recognition refers to immune system recognition of genetically encoded polymorphisms among the genetically distinguishable members of same species (self-non-self discrimination).
 Post-transplant recognition of alloantigens occurs in secondary lymphoid organs.
-Donor specific antigens are recognized by recipient’s T lymphocytes and triggers adaptive pro-inflammatory response which consequently leads to rejection of allogenic transplants.
+Donor specific antigens are recognized by recipient's T lymphocytes and triggers adaptive pro-inflammatory response which consequently leads to rejection of allogenic transplants.
 Allospecific T lymphocytes may be stimulated by three major pathways: direct recognition, indirect recognition or semidirect recognition.
 The pathway involved in specific cases is dictated by intrinsic and extrinsic factors of allograft and directly influence nature and magnitude of T lymphocytes mediated immune response.
 Furthermore, variant tissues and organs such as skin or cornea or solid organ transplants can be recognized in different pathways and therefore are rejected in different fashion.

 Direct alloantigen recognition

-Population of antigen presenting cells (APCs) is localized inside donor’s tissues and is co-transferred from donor to recipient via transplant procedure.
-This population is therefore called “passenger cells”.
+Population of antigen presenting cells (APCs) is localized inside donor's tissues and is co-transferred from donor to recipient via transplant procedure.
+This population is therefore called "passenger cells".
 Short after transplantation to new host these cells (especially dendritic cells) leave their intra-graft habitat and migrate through lymphatic system to regional lymphatic nodes.
-Inside the lymphatic nodes these dendritic cells are confronted with recipient’s naïve T lymphocytes and their contact culminate in recognition of allogenic MHC (major histocompatibility complex)- peptide complex displayed on the surface of the passenger cells.
+Inside the lymphatic nodes these dendritic cells are confronted with recipient's naïve T lymphocytes and their contact culminate in recognition of allogenic MHC (major histocompatibility complex)- peptide complex displayed on the surface of the passenger cells.
 This phenomenon is called direct recognition and leads to acute rejection of allografts mediated by specialized CD4+T lymphocytes and CD8+ T lymphocytes.

-In this case, alloreactive T cells are stimulated by donor APCs which express both the allogeneic MHC and costimulatory activity.

 Indirect alloantigen recognition

 Second route of allorecognition mimics normal antigen mechanism of T lymphocytes stimulation by nominal antigens.
-In this case the alloantigens derived from graft are internalized, processed and presented in form of peptides by recipient’s APCs on their MHC II molecules.
+In this case the alloantigens derived from graft are internalized, processed and presented in form of peptides by recipient's APCs on their MHC II molecules.
 Rejection mediated by T lymphocytes sensitized by direct allorecognition pathway is predominant in the short period after the transplantation, but usually subsides with depletion of passenger cells while indirect recognition contributes to continuing graft damage and plays role in chronic rejection.

-The main difference between indirect and direct alloantigen recognition stems from the origin of the macrophages (type of APC).
-In direct alloantigen recognition, the involved dendritic cells are donor derived.
-In indirect alloantigen recognition, the dendritic cells (APCs) involved are recipient APCs.